-The Clerk called the roll.
-Committee members Conwell, Rogers and Gallagher were in attendance and quorum was determined.
+Ms. Conwell asked Deputy Clerk Muller called the roll.
+Committee members Conwell, Rogers and Gallagher were in attendance and a quorum was determined.
 Councilmember Miller was also in attendance.

 3. PUBLIC COMMENT RELATED TO THE AGENDA

 No public comments were given.